pingcap/docs-cn/how-to/maintain/identify-abnormal-queries/identify-slow-queries.md

 * `Index_ids`: The IDs of the indexes involved in a statement.
 * `Succ`: Whether a statement is executed successfully.
 * `Backoff_time`: The waiting time before retry when a statement encounters errors that require a retry.
 The common errors as such include: `lock occurs`, `Region split`, and `tikv server is busy`.
+* `Plan`: The execution plan of the statement.
+Use the `select tidb_decode_plan('xxx...')` statement to parse the specific execution plan.

+The following fields are related to transaction execution:

+* `Prewrite_time`: The duration of the first phase (prewrite) of the two-phase transaction commit.
+* `Commit_time`: The duration of the second phase (commit) of the two-phase transaction commit.
+* `Get_commit_ts_time`: The time spent on getting `commit_ts` during the second phase (commit) of the two-phase transaction commit.
+* `Local_latch_wait_time`: The time that TiDB spends on waiting for the lock before the second phase (commit) of the two-phase transaction commit.
+* `Write_keys`: The count of keys that the transaction writes to the Write CF in TiKV.
+* `Write_size`: The total size of the keys or values to be written when the transaction commits.
+* `Prewrite_region`: The number of TiKV Regions involved in the first phase (prewrite) of the two-phase transaction commit.
+Each Region triggers a remote procedure call.

 Memory usage fields: